 On leave, 2013-14

 Mark Copelovitch is Associate Professor and Trice Faculty Scholar in the Department of Political Science and the Robert M. La Follette School of Public Affairs at the University of Wisconsin - Madison.
 Professor Copelovitch studies international political economy and international organizations, with a focus on the politics of financial stability, global financial governance, and the political economy of trade and exchange rates.
-He is the author of The International Monetary Fund in the Global Economy: Banks, Bonds, and Bailouts (Cambridge University Press, 2010), as well as articles in the Journal of Politics, International Studies Quarterly, and the Review of International Organizations.
+He is the author of The International Monetary Fund in the Global Economy: Banks, Bonds, and Bailouts (Cambridge University Press, 2010), as well as articles in the Journal of Politics, International Organization, International Studies Quarterly, and the Review of International Organizations.

 Professor Copelovitch is a graduate of Yale University and Harvard University, where he received his Ph.D. in 2005.
 Prior to his appointment at Wisconsin, he was a postdoctoral fellow at the Niehaus Center for Globalization and Governance at Princeton University.
-In 2013-14, he will be a Visiting Scholar at the Hertie School of Governance, Berlin, Germany.
+In 2013-14, he is a Visiting Scholar at the Hertie School of Governance, Berlin, Germany.

 Personal web site